How to Negotiate Salary for Your Next Career Move

 Posted by Whyalla Resume on 22 Apr 2025

-Negotiating a salary can be an arduous process because it involves balancing what you believe you’re worth with what your employer believes they can afford.
-However, if done correctly it could be positive for both parties, resulting in a higher salary for the employee as well as greater engagement of the employee in their job.
+A salary negotiation is difficult to talk about, because it involves balancing what you consider your worth and the amount an employer believes they’ll be able to afford.
+If it’s done right it can be an enjoyable experience for both sides that results in a higher pay for the employee, as well as greater employees’ engagement in their jobs.
 Learn how to negotiate your salary confidently.

 The most important takeaways

-• Before you make a salary offer, research market rates and industry standards to confirm that your salary offer is fair.
+• Before you negotiate your salary, research market rates and industry standards to make sure that your salary offer is fair.

-• Collect information through the networking of colleagues, using websites like LinkedIn Salary and Glassdoor, and contacting professional networks.
+• Get information from socializing with colleagues, using online tools like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-• During the negotiation, be assured and confident but remain flexible and open-minded.
-Show tangible results that you have achieved in previous roles.
+• During the negotiation, be confident and clear, but be flexible and open.
+Highlight tangible results that you have achieved in previous positions.

 Do your research

-Prior to entering any salary negotiation, it’s important to conduct a thorough investigation of market rates and industry standards to make sure your salary offer is reasonable.
-Things that may affect the amount you are offered could be the level of experience, degree, size of the company and geographical location. (?).
-Another great method to gather information is to make connections with colleagues or others within your job field.
+Before entering into any salary negotiation, you need to conduct a thorough investigation of the market and standards in the industry to make sure that your salary proposal is reasonable.
+The factors that could affect this could include the level of experience, degree, size of the company as well as location. (?).
+One great way to gather information is to network with colleagues and others in your chosen profession.

 Research Online

-With the help of online sources, like [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https http://www. linkedin. https://www.linkedin.com/salary) and [Glassdoorglassdoor (https http://www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can get more substantial approach towards the benchmarking range of salaries that companies offer for the exact job.
-This gives you an idea of the current market rate plus few other aspects related to the position.
+Utilizing internet-based resources like [LinkedIn Salary] (https http://www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
+Htm) You can find a an extensive view of the range of benchmarking salaries that companies offer for the exact job.
+This gives you an idea about current market rate and a few other factors related to a job.

-Get insight from talking to people who have had similar roles or reaching out through the professional networks as well as brainstorming professionals in professional organizations.
+Find out more about your situation by talking with colleagues who have been in similar positions or reaching out via professionals networks as well as brainstorming members of professional organizations.

-Preparing for any negotiations is always a good time spent.
-You’ll feel more confident when making your case if you have a outline of your talking points in advance.
+Preparing for any negotiation is always well spent.
+You’ll feel much more confident in the presentation of your case if have a clearly defined list of points to discuss before the deadline.

-Here are some ideas of things that you might want to think about when negotiating your salary:
+Here are a few instances of what you may want to consider when negotiating your salary:

 • Achievements and results

-• A unique set of skills and characteristics (e.g. language proficiency,)
+• Unique set of skills and attributes (e.g. language proficiency,)

 • Industry knowledge